 - Price protection: This is less-common protection that allows you to file a claim on a purchase that you’ve made but later found at a lower price.
 Your card issuer will refund you the difference.
 There are usually restrictions on these refunds, such as the amount refunded, time since your original purchase or the number of claims you can make annually.

-- Travel insurance: In order to leverage this benefit, you’ll have to pay for your travel using your credit card.
+- Travel insurance: To leverage this benefit, you’ll have to pay for your travel using your credit card.
 Travel insurance policies vary greatly from one card to the next, so it’s important to read your card agreement to know exactly what is covered.
 Most commonly, travel insurance covers trip cancellation and lost or damaged luggage.
+Here are our picks for the best credit cards for travel insurance.